 13) Mary Elizabeth Winstead (Fargo) and Lizzy Caplan (Masters of Sex).

 Their combined net-worth is the same but ranked lower because Mary is worth 6 million like Nina but less relevant in terms of mainstream cinema.
 Mary played the stooge in Scott Pilgrim versus the World.
 Lizzy is primarily known among the same crowd, although she has enough hit comedy credentials to make it a hit.
-This meeting of the minds would allow for adversarial interplay, especially since they were competing to be in Deadpool 2.
+This meeting of the minds would allow for adversarial interplay, especially since they were competing for the role of Domino in Deadpool 2.

 14) Chloe Bennet (Agents of S.H.I.E.L.D.) and Erica Dasher (Guidance).

 Their combined net-worth is the same as the pair below but the difference is that Chloe looks set to become an action movie star sometime in the not-so-distant future.
 It’s only a matter of time before she climbs the lucrative ladder.

 15) Meghan Markle (Suits) and Aubrey Plaza (Parks and Recreation).

 They have the same net-worth as the below pairing but their combined net-worth will increase as Aubrey’s role in Legion continues to the extent that she will eventually be given her own vehicle in a multiplex movie.

 16) Annabelle Attanasio (Bull) and Kat Dennings (2 Broke Girl$).